VCHOPRA86/Exchangio-Exchange/README.md

 2. Educational Content
 Currency Facts: A dedicated section with interesting and historical facts about various world currencies.

    User-Friendly Layout: Educational content is presented in an engaging and easy-to-read format.

 3. Mobile/Tablet Accessibility: The website is fully optimized for mobile device & tablet devices, allowing users to access features on-the-go.

    Responsive Interface: The user interface adjusts seamlessly to different screen sizes and orientations.

 4. Contact and FAQ Section: To help assist users with common questions.
 Contact Form: Users can submit inquiries or feedback through an integrated contact form.

+### Future Features

+1. Historical Exchange Rate Data:

+   I would like to provide historical exchange rate data and trends, allowing users to analyze past performance and make informed decisions.

+2. Multi-Language Support:

+   I would like to add multi-language support to the site, making it accessible to a broader audience by providing translations in various languages.

+3. Customizable Interface:

+   I would like to allow users to customize the site interface, such as selecting their default currencies and preferred layout, to enhance their user experience.

  - - - -